- Arts & Media

 First-Year (Freshman) Requirements

-Students interested in entering the program as frosh are urged to make games — using any materials, digital or analog, from Python/Javascript to cardboard — and carefully study game systems.
-Developing an arts practice in any medium is also helpful, including drawing, writing, music, sculpture, filmmaking, and others.
-Finally, deepening your understanding of technology is good preparation, including computer programming, participating in maker groups, or whatever else grabs your interest.
+Students interested in entering the program as frosh are urged to make interactive artwork — from paper game prototypes to text based choose your own adventure stories.
+Developing an arts practice in any medium is also helpful, including theater, drawing, writing, music, sculpture, filmmaking, and others.
+Finally, deepening your understanding of technology can help, if that is your interest, including computer programming, participating in maker groups, or whatever else grabs your interest.

 Transfer Requirements